IvanFernande/ROS2-Interfaces-Example/README.md

 This project serves as an example to understand how to use custom messages and services in ROS2, as well as to grasp the communication and synchronization between nodes.
 I hope this code is useful to you as a basis for developing more advanced applications.

-We encourage you to contribute to the repository with improvements, suggestions, or new functionalities!
+I encourage you to contribute to the repository with improvements, suggestions, or new functionalities!